moonming/apisix/Proposal.md

 ### Orphaned products

 The contributors and community cooperation brings the project from a small concept into a real microservices API gateway, and APISIX is widely adopted in China by [some companies and organizations](https://github.com/iresty/apisix/issues/487).
 The core developers of APISIX team already work full time on this project.
-There is very little risk of APISIX getting orphaned as at least one large company (ke.com) is widely using it in their production.
+There is very little risk of APISIX getting orphaned as at least one large company (ke.com) is widely using it in their production, handling more than 100 million user requests per day.

-APISIX has four major releases, 20 contributors, been forked nearly 130 times, and received 347 pull requests from contributors, which further demonstrates APISIX as a very active project.
+APISIX has four major releases, 22 contributors, been forked nearly 150 times, and received 380 pull requests from contributors, which further demonstrates APISIX as a very active project.
 We also plan to extend and diversify this community further through Apache.

 Thus, it is very unlikely that APISIX becomes orphaned.

 ### Inexperience with Open Source

-The members of PMC are the founders of the OpenResty community and the OpenResty Software Foundation, and already have experience working with open source communities, they are also active in [OpenResty](https://github.com/openresty/), [Kong](https://github.com/openresty/lua-nginx-module), [ingress-nginx](https://github.com/kubernetes/ingress-nginx) and other projects.
+The members of PMC are the founders of the OpenResty community, and already have experience working with open source communities, they are also active in [OpenResty](https://github.com/openresty/), [Kong](https://github.com/openresty/lua-nginx-module), [ingress-nginx](https://github.com/kubernetes/ingress-nginx) and other projects.
 At the same time, we will learn more open source experiences by following the Apache way in our incubator journey.

 Therefore, we believe we have enough experience to deal with open source.

 ### Homogenous Developers

-The current core developers work across a variety of organizations including Meizu, ke.com, Weibo and fansup.mobi;
+The current core developers work across a variety of organizations including Meizu, ke.com, dasouche.com, Weibo and fansup.mobi;
 some individual developers are accepted as core developers of APISIX as well.
 Considering that qianxin.com and aispeech.com have shown great interest in APISIX, we plan to encourage them to contribute and invite them as contributors to work together.